Maitland Bay Track in Bouddi National Park

 Parking is available near the Information Centre located at the intersection of Maitland Bay Drive and The Scenic Road in Killcare Heights (see map location).

-The starting point of this track is about 100 metres south of the information centre, not to be confused with the start of the Stroms Trail right next to it.
+The starting point of this track is about 100 metres south of the information centre.
+Below is a map of the walk.

-One of those bushwalks is the Maitland Bay Track, a popular walking trail that starts from the information centre and leads to the picture-perfect beach of Maitland Bay.
-This well-maintained track is just under 2 km long (return) and does have a few steep sections.
+One of those popular walks is the Maitland Bay Track.
+This well-maintained walking trail is just under 2 km long (return) and has a few steep sections.
+It’s a family-friendly walk, but it is quite steep.

 Maitland Bay Information Centre

-Before you start the Maitland Bay walking track, it’s worth visiting the small and charming information centre.
+Before starting the Maitland Bay Track, it’s worth paying a visit to the charming information centre, if it’s open.

 Maitland Bay Information Centre